KucingKode/Cithak/README.md

 }
 ```

-- **Add new template**
+- **Save new template**
-  To add a template just go to your template and type `cth add [template-name]`
+  To save a template just go to your template and type `cth save [template-name]`

 - **Check your template**
-  After you add your template just check your template by using `cth info [template-name]`, it should log your template name and it's description
+  After you save your template just check your template by using `cth info [template-name]`, it should log your template name and it's description

-- **Copy to your project**
+- **Clone to your project**
-  The last thing you want to do is just copy your template to your project by typing `cth copy [template-name]`.
+  The last thing you want to do is just clone your template to your project by typing `cth clone [template-name]`.

 Congratulation, now you know how to use Cithak CLI🎉